Dravidar Kazhagam: Legacy

-The organization laid the foundation for further Tamil people involvement into politics.
+The organization laid the foundation for further Tamil involvement in politics.
 It enthused a new Tamil spirit that later on led to the formation of many parties that would eventually challenge the Indian National Congress stranglehold.
-Though it failed to achieve its grandiose idea of an independent Dravidian nation, it fostered a spirit of unity amongst the Dravidians, especially in opposing Hindi language in the seventies.
+Though it failed to achieve its grandiose idea of an independent Dravidian nation, it fostered a spirit of unity amongst the Dravidians, especially in opposing Hindi as India's sole official language in the sixties.

 Dravida Kazhagam strongly rooted for the implementation of Mandal Commission report, which was later adopted by the V.P.
 Singh led government in 1990.
 It has also involved itself in the Srilankan Tamils issue and has been vocal in the support of LTTE.